Skip to Content

 11. Cheddar or Muenster cheese and sliced tomato sandwich (put the tomato between the slices of cheese so the bread doesn’t get soggy) with a little mayonnaise or mustard.

-12. Black beans and rice or other rice salad.
+12. Black beans and rice with raw diced veggies mixed in.

 13. Fresh mozzarella, basil or pesto, and tomato on a soft baguette or in a whole grain wrap.